-Scientists have finished a pioneering clinical trial regarding Pfizer’s Sunitinib (marketed as Sutent), which results indicating success in using an adjuvant treatment for renal cancer patients that can reduce reoccurrence.
+Scientists have finished a pioneering clinical trial regarding Pfizer’s Sunitinib (Sutent), which results in indicating success in using an adjuvant treatment for renal cancer patients that can reduce reoccurrence.

 Results released at ESMO 2016 demonstrated that by taking Sunitinib orally for a year, there was a reduction in cancer reoccurrence for individuals who had a kidney removed.